Green is the New Black

 Why do people want them?

-In the past, funeral practices have been focused on preservation – sealed caskets and burial vaults designed to protect the body of the person who has died for as long as possible and delaying decay.
+In the past, funeral practices have been focused on preservation – sealed caskets and burial vaults designed to protect the body of the person who has died for as long as possible and delaying natural changes which occur after death.
 The green movement is a huge shift away from this to one which embraces the idea of returning to the earth and turns it into a positive thing.

 As the name suggests, ecological concerns is the biggest driving factor in a desire for a green funeral.
 People who sought to reduce their environmental impact in life, are looking to do the same in death.
 Green funerals do away with embalming chemicals and other non-biodegradable materials conventional burials put into the earth.
 They also lack the carbon footprint of cremation; which is estimated to be the equivalent of a 500-mile car journey.